Ares0098/Multiclass-Semantic-Segmentation-on-Pre-Cancer-Cervical-Image-Using-Deep-Learning/Dataset/Image/readme.txt

-Put Image file from the link, and then delete this .txt file
+Put Image file in this directory from the link, and then delete this .txt file